bcgov/GDX-Analytics/maintenance/looker_dashboard_backup_script/README.md

 Before using this script, make sure you have the following:

 1. Access to looker_dev and looker_prod instances via terminal
-2. Environment Varible GZR_PATH set in your bashrc file like this `export GZR_PATH="/home/looker/bin/gzr"`
+2. Environment Variable GZR_PATH set in your bashrc file like this `export GZR_PATH="/home/looker/bin/gzr"`
 3. The `gzr` command-line tool installed, which is used to interact with Looker via the Looker API.
 4. Properly configured `.netrc` file containing your Looker credentials.